 Checking and editing an existing translation to improve it

-Translation is one of the few professions in which the resulting work product is routinely submitted to another member for verification (a process that is actually given mention in an ISO standard for language service providers).
+Translation is one of the few professions in which the resulting work product is routinely submitted to another translator/editor for verification (a process that is actually given mention in an ISO standard for language service providers).
 However, the very concepts of editing and proofreading are sometimes strangely misinterpreted even by knowledgeable individuals, leading to confusion about the role of the editor and creating a potentially damaging situation for the translator.

-Introduction to editing and proofreading
+Introduction to our editing and proofreading service

 - VERIFICATION: checking the fundamental accuracy of the translation.
 Since this is part of the translator’s job, verification is not something which needs to be expressly requested.

 - EDITING: A professional editor (not the original translator) reviews the translation for errors, consistent use of terminology, and register.